Ghosn's Renault lieutenant drew extra salary via holding - documents | MarketScreener

 "If Ms Sepehri has been paid by RNBV, it is a conflict of interest situation," Dessaint said.
 "At a minimum, Renault directors should have known about it."

+In a subsequent statement, Renault said an internal review had concluded that the remuneration of its executive committee members, including Sepehri, was "compliant and exempt from any fraud" in the 2017 and 2018 financial years.
+The company said the review process would continue with respect to previous years.

-Ghosn and Kelly have been charged in Japan with failing to disclose $43 million (£34 million) in additional compensation for 2010-15 that Ghosn had arranged to be paid later.
+Ghosn and Kelly have been charged in Japan with failing to disclose $43 million (33 million pounds) in additional compensation for 2010-15 that Ghosn had arranged to be paid later.
 They deny that the deferred compensation agreements were illegal or required disclosure.

 UNDISCLOSED PAY